WismutHansen/kokorox/README.md

 > 🔥🔥🔥🔥🔥🔥🔥🔥🔥 Kokoros Rust version just got a lot attention now.
 If you also interested in insanely fast inference, embeded build, wasm support etc, please star this repo!
 We are keep updating it.

-New Discord community: https://discord.gg/E566zfDWqD, Please join us if you interested in Rust Kokoro.
+New Discord community: <https://discord.gg/E566zfDWqD>, Please join us if you interested in Rust Kokoro.

 ## Updates

+- **_`2025.03.22`_**: **Piping with direct playback supported.** You can now use `pipe` to use pipes to send text to kokoros, which will be split into sentences and the output will start to play once the first sentence has been generated.
 - **_`2025.01.22`_**: 🔥🔥🔥 **Streaming mode supported.** You can now using `--stream` to have fun with stream mode, kudos to [mroigo](https://github.com/mrorigo);
 - **_`2025.01.17`_**: 🔥🔥🔥 Style mixing supported!
 Now, listen the output AMSR effect by simply specific style: `af_sky.4+af_nicole.5`;
 - **_`2025.01.15`_**: OpenAI compatible server supported, openai format still under polish!